-- Members of the EYFS team attend local Early Years Cluster group meetings - Meetings between the EYFS team and Early Years Advisor are held throughout the year.
+- Members of the EYFS team attend local Early Years Cluster group meetings, including the EYFS Governor. - Meetings between the EYFS team and Early Years Advisor are held throughout the year.

 Resources

 We audit our resources regularly to ensure that they are:-